Neppkun/dotfiles/README.md

 `curl -o ~/.config/neofetch/config.conf https://raw.githubusercontent.com/Neppkun/dotfiles/main/neofetch.conf`

+## pfetch

+Install pfetch:

+wget:

+`wget https://raw.githubusercontent.com/dylanaraps/pfetch/master/pfetch -O /usr/bin/pfetch`

+curl:

+`wget https://raw.githubusercontent.com/dylanaraps/pfetch/master/pfetch -O /usr/bin/pfetch`

+You can also install the "pfetch" package from AUR if you use Arch.

+### Installing the config:

+I dont know how to make a magic command that'll automatically put the config where it's meant to, so you'll have to do this manually:

+`sudo nano ~/.bashrc` if you use Bash or `sudo nano ~/.zshrc` if you use ZSH.

+Add contents of the "pfetch.conf" file to the VERY bottom of the file.

+Restart your shell or re-open your terminal for it to take effect.

-### OMZ Theme
+## OMZ Theme

-Install the "zsh" package from your favorite package manager.
+Install the "zsh" package from your favorite package manager.<br>
+( Skip this step if you already have ZSH installed )

-Install oh-my-zsh via:
+### Install oh-my-zsh via:<br>
+( Skip this step if you already have oh-my-zsh installed )

 curl: